zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 In functional programming, people make *pure functions*.
 Pure functions are functions that have no side effects, meaning given the same input, they will always return the same output.

-Since async calls are all side effects, in order to make them "pure", there is a pattern called Monad which will "wrap" side effects that include async calls.
+Since async calls are all side effects, in order to make them "pure", there is a pattern called "Monad" which will "wrap" side effects that include async calls.

-Promise is Monad as well.
+Promise is "Monad" as well.
 To be a "Monad", it must implement a few functions.
 And those functions are called `pure`, `lift`, `traverse`, etc. That's why the library uses similar names.